andraugust/andraugust.github.io/stat_thermo.md

 \frac{1}{T} = \frac{\partial S}{\partial U}
 $$

 then we get an experimentally consistent relationship between temperature and multiplicity.

-When energy equilibrates, the system is said to have _thermalized_, and the type of energy that's associated with thermalization is called _heat_.
+When energy equilibrates, the system is said to have _thermalized_, and the _type_ of energy associated with thermalization is called _heat_.
 Note that the word "heat" here means something different from what it means when we casually say something like "the oven is hot".
-"The oven is hot" suggests that a system can _contain_ heat, whereas in thermal physics heat is thermal energy _in transit_ (due to temperature difference), not a property of a system.
+"The oven is hot" suggests that a system can _contain_ heat, whereas in thermal physics heat is energy _in transit_ due to temperature differences, not a property of a system.
+Technically we should say "the oven has a lot of internal energy, and the oven-me system gains entropy if the oven heats my body, so it does, which I feel".
+But that's not very practical to say!

 Note that entropy increases monotonically with multiplicity, so higher entropy states are more likely to be occupied.
 This gives rise to the second law of thermodynamics: _entropy tends to increase_.
-And this last equation captures the observation that high-temperature systems give energy to low-temperature onesand not vice versa—heat flowing from hot to cold increases entropy, while the opposite
+This captures the observation that high-temperature systems give energy to low-temperature ones and not vice versa—heat flowing from hot to cold increases entropy, while the opposite decreases it.

 We can apply a similar analysis to volume exchange.
-In this case the equilibrating quantity is pressure, and the type of equilibrium is called _mechanical_ equilibrium.
+For volume exchange the equilibrating quantity is pressure, and the type of equilibrium is called _mechanical_ equilibrium.
 Starting with

 $$